Seasawher/mathlib4-help/docs/tactics.md

 To use `unfold?`, shift-click an expression in the tactic state.
 This gives a list of rewrite suggestions for the selected expression.
 Click on a suggestion to replace `unfold?` by a tactic that performs this rewrite.

+## unfold_let
+Defined in: `Mathlib.Tactic.unfoldLetStx`

+This tactic is subsumed by the `unfold` tactic.

+`unfold_let x y z at loc` unfolds the local definitions `x`, `y`, and `z` at the given location, which is known as "zeta reduction."
+This also exists as a `conv`-mode tactic.

+If no local definitions are given, then all local definitions are unfolded.
+This variant also exists as the `conv`-mode tactic `zeta`.

 ## unfold_projs
 Defined in: `Mathlib.Tactic.unfoldProjsStx`